-Pilot Revie.
+Review of Pilot Program.
 The Committee discussed possible criteria for reviewing the pilot program.
 The science of if the oysters grow with possible testing for disease or other factors.
 We would also have to measure loss of gear or gear displacement.
 Other things to consider would be the growers experiences and the community and recreational boaters experiences.
 Access would also have to be evaluated.
-Susan Harrison agreed to talk to Cohasset Center for Student Coastal Research to see if they would be willing to assist with the pilot review.
+Susan Harrison did not get a chance to talk with the Cohasset Center for Student Coastal Research to see if they would be willing to assist with the pilot review, but she would before the next meeting.